SantiagoCuello97/Machine-Learning-for-Data-Science-Kaggle-Course/README.md

 4. [Model Validation](https://github.com/SantiagoCuello97/Machine-Learning-Kaggle-Course/blob/main/Intro%20to%20Machine%20Learning/04-model-validation.ipynb)

-   Measure the performance of your model ? so you can test and compare alternatives.
+   Measure the performance of your model, so you can test and compare alternatives.

 5. [Underfitting and Overfitting](https://github.com/SantiagoCuello97/Machine-Learning-Kaggle-Course/blob/main/Intro%20to%20Machine%20Learning/05-underfitting-and-overfitting.ipynb)